Leadership & Governance

 Prior to being named Vice Dean, Partnerships, Dr. Wilson served as Chair of the Department of Family and Community Medicine (DFCM) at the University of Toronto.
 With over 1200 faculty members, it is the largest family medicine department in Canada.
 DFCM has thrived under Dr. Wilson’s leadership, with expanded graduate programs and fellowship offerings, four new research chairs, and new programs such as the Family Medicine Longitudinal Experience, the Office of Education Scholarship and DFCM Open, an online platform for family doctors to share resources and information.
 DFCM has also experienced significant growth in its international activities, most notably through its array of professional development opportunities for primary care physicians from around the world.

-As a member of the Physician Services Committee for the Ontario Ministry of Health and Long-term Care, she helped to lead primary care renewal in Ontario (2002-2007).
+As a member of the Physician Services Committee for the Ontario Ministry of Health, she helped to lead primary care renewal in Ontario (2002-2007).
 Dr. Wilson was the co-director of BRIDGES, an Ontario Ministry of Health funded project to support the design, implementation and assessment of innovative models of care that promote integration in the healthcare system (2011-2016).
 She is co-leading the Ontario Opioids Clinical Primer Initiative.
 She is currently a Primary Care Consultant for Choosing Wisely Canada.

 Dr. Wilson completed her undergraduate degree at McMaster University, and her medical degree and postgraduate training at the University of Toronto.
 She has been practicing as a comprehensive family physician since 1986.Dr.
 Wilson currently practices family medicine at the Women’s College Hospital Family Health Team in Toronto.
 Her clinical interests include palliative care, addiction medicine, obstetrics and global health.